AEG C.I / C.II / C.III

 AEG C.II

-The AEG C.II was a German two-seat biplane reconnaissance aircraft produced in small numbers from October 1915.
+The AEG C.II, a German biplane reconnaissance aircraft, was produced in small numbers starting in October 1915.

-It was a slightly smaller version of the C.I with better performance, redesigned cockpit for both pilot and observer/bombardier, new rear mounting for a 7.92 mm (.312 in) Parabellum MG14 machine gun, and the ability to carry four 10 kg (22 lb) bombs for light attack duties.
+This aircraft was an upgraded version of the C.I, with better performance, a redesigned cockpit for the pilot and observer/bombardier, and a new rear mounting for a 7.92 mm (.312 in) Parabellum MG14 machine gun.

 AEG C.III

-The pilot sat to the rear of the observer, who was stationed over the upper wing.
+The pilot occupied the rear seat, while the observer was positioned over the upper wing.

-Despite being heavier than the C.II, its maximum speed increased to 158 km/h (98 mph).
+Interestingly, despite being heavier than its predecessor, the C.II, the C.III managed to achieve a higher maximum speed of 158 km/h (98 mph).

 Specifications